him01/Lead_score_Predictor/README.md

 bash
 Copy code
 pip install -r requirements.txt
-Ensure the trained model file (Random_forest_model_Leadscore.pkl) is in the project directory.
+Ensure the trained model file (best_model.pkl) is in the project directory.

 Running the Application
 Run the FastAPI application using Uvicorn: